 One of my biggest pet peeves is reaching out to another blogger, copying the header from their post that I am referring to, and it being in all CAPS.
 It’s very annoying as nobody likes seeing all caps.
 Another common issue is trying to remember whether or not a word like “with” should be capitalized in a title.

 A lot of us copy/paste things all day long (from headlines to sources) from different places and tools.
-I’ve used some various tools over the years to help speed up my writing workflow.
+I’ve used various tools over the years to help speed up my writing workflow.
 However, none of them were perfect.
-Therefore, my brother and I created our own tool, cappycase.
+Therefore, my brother and I created our own convert case tool.

 It’s a simple and smart-learning capitalize and convert case tool to speed up a blogger’s workflow.
-No more retyping headlines.Don't remember what to capitalize in a title?
+No more retyping headlines.Don’t remember what to capitalize in a title?
 No worries.
-Let cappycase do it for you. 👍
+Let our convert case tool do it for you. 👍Click to Post

 Sometimes it is confusing and hard to remember all the grammar rules.
 Here is a basic idea of what you should be doing.